 Permanent semester grades will be awarded for all academic, technical, and vocational courses.
+Since the Mississippi Gulf Coast Junior College has been operating with a successful non-punitive grading system for approximately four years, and since a positive grading system must be adhered to, the "N" grade awarded the eligible persons will be computed as an "F".
 A student must maintain a 2.0 average for a semester.
 If the average falls below this, the student will be placed on probation for one semester.
 To be taken off probation, a student must earn a 2.0 cumulative average.
 At the end of the probationary period (one semester), if a student is not making satisfactory progress, he or she will not be referred to the Veterans Administration for certification.
 At the end of the probationary period, if the student is not making satisfactory progress, the Veterans Administration benefits will be terminated.
 A student's enrollment will not be re-certified to the Veterans Administration until the student has been counseled and approved by a Veterans Administration Counseling Psychologist.

 The Progress Report utilized by the Mississippi Gulf Coast Junior College is known as a permanent Student Record.
-It contains the following information at the top: full name of the student; home address; date of high school graduation; name of high school; date of birth; place of birth; major field of study; date degree; name of parent or guardian; ACT scores (if applicable); and campus.
+It contains the following information at the top: full name of the student; home address; date of high school graduation; name of high school; date of birth; place of birth; major field of study; date degree, diploma, or certificate awarded; name of parent or guardian; ACT scores (if applicable); and campus.
 The bulk of the record is left blank for computer labels containing numbers, names, grades, semester hours credit, quality points, and quality point averages of courses taken.

-At the bottom of the page, the grading system is described; there is a line for the record clerk's signature and a statement.
-"Accredited by Mississippi Accrediting Commission and Southern Association."
+At the bottom of the page, the grading system is described; there is a line for the record clerk's signature and a statement, "Accredited by Mississippi Accrediting Commission and Southern Association."
 The last line of the record contains blanks to indicate where and when transcripts were sent, and the date of graduation.
-Nursing and practical nursing transcripts conform to state regulations.